 Addiction is a disease that can be treated.
 In many cases, the dependent individual is able to recover and live a productive, healthy life.
 Treatment usually begins at an inpatient rehab center.
 After detox, the recovering individual undergoes counseling, education and therapy.
 Therapy options include group sessions, family involvement, 12-step programs, cognitive behavioral therapy and medication options.
 Some therapies also include yoga, meditation, acupuncture and other holistic approaches.

 Once the patient successfully completes residential treatment, an outpatient program can provide follow-up care.
 An outpatient facility allows the recovered individual flexibility in scheduling.
 The patient is able to work and attend therapy whenever convenient.
 In addition, graduates of inpatient treatment programs may counsel and mentor others struggling with dependency.
-For information on the top treatment programs available, call 1-800-928-9139 today.
+For information on the top treatment programs available, call 1-888-287-0471 Who Answers? today.